fpsvogel/fpsvogel.com/src/_posts/2021-09-30-first-rails-app-plain-reading.md

 There are some other holes to fill too, partly because toward the end I became slightly obsessed with deploying my first app within a month.
 So these are coming up next:

 - **Friends page.** For finding and adding friends, who by default can see more of your reading list.
-- **Improve the frontend.** I've already added Stimulus for the My List and Settings pages, so now I just need to polish up the UI and add a light mode.
+- **Improve the front end.** I've already added Stimulus for the My List and Settings pages, so now I just need to polish up the UI and add a light mode.
 - **Improve performance.** Beyond a few hundred items, My List takes a long time to load because it has to filter out items based on Visibility settings.
 My improvised attempts at caching didn't make any difference, so this will have to wait until I learn to do it properly.

 ## Conclusion